inphobia/p5-idea-wikiclone/Getting-started:-specialized-IDEs-(PyCharm,-PHPStorm,-etc).md

 * Before starting, please, check out the list of [implemented features](https://github.com/hurricup/Perl5-IDEA/wiki/Implemented-features) and [known issues](https://github.com/hurricup/Perl5-IDEA/wiki/Known-issues).

 #Selecting interpreter
 In order to properly resolve installed packages, you should select Perl interperter.
 This can be done in `File -> Settings -> Languages & Frameworks -> Perl5 settings`.

+IMPORTANT:
-NB: env is not supported.
+* env is not supported.
 It should be direct path.
+* It should be path to perl, not perl's path. e.g. for `/usr/bin/perl` you should specify only `/usr/bin`

 ![Selecting Perl5 interpreter](https://github.com/hurricup/Perl5-IDEA/blob/master/images/gettingstarted_microide/selectinterpreter.png)